adiredri/Deep-Learning-Project/MileStone3/README.md

 ---

+### Conclusions – Image Retrieval

-This configuration highlighted the power of learned embeddings for image-to-image retrieval.
-It also showed how changing distance metrics and model backbones affects both accuracy and latency, offering flexible solutions depending on task requirements.
+This configuration highlighted the potential of deep feature embeddings for image-to-image search:
+- Even small neighborhoods (k = 3) yielded good results, but increasing k improved stability.
+- Using cosine similarity with DenseNet provided competitive performance and the fastest prediction time.
+- The retrieval pipeline is highly flexible, making it well-suited for applications requiring fast, interpretable, and semantic similarity.

-The best retrieval performance was achieved with **ResNet-50 + KNN (k = 10)**, while **DenseNet121 + Cosine** offered the fastest inference.
+The best model in this configuration was **Experiment 2**, which used ResNet-50 with KNN (k = 10, Euclidean) and achieved the highest accuracy and F1 score.

 ---

 ## Configuration 3 – End-to-End Convolutional Neural Network

-### Overview
-In this configuration, we built and trained a complete CNN model from scratch, without relying on any pre-trained weights.
-Unlike the Transfer Learning or Retrieval configurations, this approach gave us full architectural control — and the full burden of learning features directly from the dataset.
+In this configuration, we built and trained a CNN model entirely from scratch, with no pre-trained weights.
+This allowed full control over the architecture and learning process.
+The goal was to evaluate the viability of training a custom network on a complex fine-grained dataset like Stanford Cars.
-The Stanford Cars dataset was used as before, and the challenge was to teach a custom model to generalize across 196 classes with subtle differences.
-This configuration allowed us to investigate how architectural depth, normalization, and data augmentation affect generalization in fine-grained settings.

-### Shared Setup
+### Shared Settings

 | Input Size | Optimizer | Learning Rate | Loss Function    | Batch Size | Pooling   | Activation | Weight Init        | Max Epochs |
 |:----------:|:---------:|:-------------:|:----------------:|:----------:|:---------:|:----------:|:------------------:|:----------:|